eli-boninger/study-guides/React interview prep.md

 Key press, mouse click, etc. In React you pass a function as the event handler, as in `<Button onClick={handleClick}>`.

 5. What is a synthetic event in React?

+Combination of various browsers' native events in a single API to keep event responses consistent across browsers.
+Ex: `preventDefault()`

+6. Why are `key`s required in React lists?

+Allows react to keep track of changes, updates, and deletions for particular list items to avoid unnecessary rerenders.

+7. What are the differences between `state` and `props` and how they are used?

+State is internal to a component.
+For example a checkbox component might use state to keep track of whether it is checked or unchecked.
+No other components access this state directly.
+Props are passed between components.
+If another component needs to know about the checked state, this can be passed to the checkbox's children via props.

+Props are readonly and should not be mutated.
+State is meant to be updated.